pytorch/pytorch.github.io/_posts/2020-4-17-pytorch-1-dot-5-released-with-new-and-updated-apis.md

 ---

 Today, we’re announcing the availability of PyTorch 1.5, along with new and updated libraries.
 This release includes several major new API additions and improvements.
 PyTorch now includes a significant update to the C++ frontend, ‘channels last’ memory format for computer vision models, and a stable release of the distributed RPC framework used for model-parallel training.
-The release also has new APIs for autograd for hessians and jacobians, and an API that allows the creation of Custom C++ Classes that was inspired by PyBind.
+The release also has new APIs for autograd for hessians and jacobians, and an API that allows the creation of Custom C++ Classes that was inspired by pybind.

 You can find the detailed release notes [here](https://github.com/pytorch/pytorch/releases).